Zipcoder/reveal-slides.tcus/md/springboot/spring-mockito.md

 1. Mock any dependencies and supply mock returns
 2. Invoke the method we are testing
 3. Write assertions based on the behavior we expect

 -
--

-#Mocks

-Components often depend on accessing external systems, when implemented in production.

-Because of this, we need a way to isolate tests on the functionality of features without needing to bring the entire class heirarchy for the tests to work.

-We can insert Mockito mocks into Spring Beans for unit testing by using dependency injection, thus allowing us to introduce that isolation.

--